New York Comic Con: A Beginner’s Guide

 Women of Marvel panel at NYCC 2017

 Unlike SDCC, where you can almost completely count on a show or a film having a panel, NYCC can often be hit or miss with its guests.
 As a frequent attendee, I have fun every year and can always find something to enjoy, but a lot of people hold out for specific guests and can be disappointed when those guests don’t appear.
-While special guests will start being announced soon, the schedule doesn’t start getting released until September – well after tickets go on sale – with the full schedule not being available until probably the week before the con.
+While special guests will start being announced in spring, the schedule doesn’t get released until September – well after tickets go on sale – with the full schedule not being available until probably the week before the con.
 Basically, if you want to go, buy your tickets when they go on sale.
-If you wait to see who is attending, you’ll probably miss out on tickets.
+If you wait to see who is attending, you may miss out on tickets.
 Don’t expect anyone or anything specific to be there, and just plan to have a good time regardless.

 Movie studios tend to skip NYCC, so I wouldn’t expect any huge film news to come out of it.
-There was a panel for Pacific Rim: Uprising in 2017, but film panels used to be pretty rare.
-This is starting to change, however.
+There are some exceptions, though.
+There was a panel for Pacific Rim: Uprising in 2017.
 There were quite a few film panels in 2018 – How to Train Your Dragon, The Mortal Engines, and Hellboy are a few movies that set up shop in Madison Square Garden.
 2021 had a Ghostbusters: Afterlife panel with the full cast that ended with a surprise screening of the film.

 NYCC’s guests tend to come more from TV, books, and comics.
 Marvel is a perennial presence, primarily with comics-focused panels.
-SYFY likes to show up, as does Prime Video, Starz, and Hulu.
-More studios attend SDCC because most shows aren’t filming yet, whereas a lot of stuff is in production in October, so a lot of the TV panels at New York Comic Con tend to be mid-season or streaming shows.
+Prime Video likes to show up, along with Starz and Hulu.
+More network studios attend SDCC because most shows aren’t filming yet, whereas a lot of stuff is in production in October, so a lot of the TV panels at New York Comic Con tend to be mid-season or streaming shows.

 How Do I Get Tickets?